OPHIR MINING COMPANY

 A road was built to transport men and machines from the Kuskokwim river, 40 miles distant.
 Horse drawn shallow draft barges were also used to pull freight up the Innoko river to Ophir.

-Small steamships brought the freight up the Yukon and then up the Innoko river.
+Early in the last century, small steamships brought the freight up the Yukon and then up the Innoko river.

 History of Placer mining:

-Mining interest was renewed in the mid 1970’s when the price of gold was allowed to float at market prices.
+Mining interest was renewed in the mid 1970’s when the price of GOLD was allowed to float at market prices.
 Most of Ophir Creek was claimed and mining began once again.
 Operations continued through 2010.
 Ophir Mining Company, LLC acquired more mining claims.
 By September, 2010, the Ophir mine comprised 32 state of Alaska mining claims covering 2480 acres.
 Dodge Creek adds 1040 acres to the land position.

 Excavator working at Ophir